CITR-FM

-CiTR-FM, is a Canadian FM radio station based out of the University of British Columbia's Student Union Building in the University Endowment Lands, just west of the city limits of Vancouver, British Columbia.
-Its transmitter is also located on campus.
+CiTR-FM (101.9 MHz) is a non-commercial FM radio station in Vancouver, British Columbia.
+It is owned by the Student Radio Society of the University of British Columbia, with studios in the Alma Mater Society Student Nest in the Point Grey campus lands, just west of the city limits of Vancouver.
+It airs talk radio and a variety of music genres, including jazz, indie, rock music, and noise.

+CiTR-FM has an effective radiated power (ERP) of 390 watts (1,800 watts maximum).
+Its transmitter is located on campus.
+Its signal encompasses most of the Vancouver Metropolitan Area.

-CiTR is operated by UBC students and community volunteers under the ownership of the Student Radio Society of the University of British Columbia, an entity closely affiliated with UBC's Alma Mater Society.
+CiTR-FM is operated by UBC students and community volunteers under the ownership of the Student Radio Society of the University of British Columbia, an entity closely affiliated with UBC's AMS.
 The station's mandate is to provide programming that is alternative to the genres played on mainstream radio.
-Broadcasting at 101.9 FM, its signal encompasses most of the Vancouver Metropolitan Area.